More guides will be coming soon - watch this space.

 What help is available to complete my application?

-We have a range of guides and example documents to help you get started.
+We have a range of Quick Reference Guides and example application documents to help you get started.
 You are welcome to use our example documents as the basis for your own application however please ensure that all details are updated to correctly reflect your own building.

 There are also a number of independent Evacuation Consultants nationwide who can be hired to develop and implement your evacuation scheme.
 The Fire Service recommends Evacuation Consultants who are certified by the Fire Protection Association of New Zealand (FPANZ).
 A directory of certified Evacuation Consultants is available from their website here.